sftpgo/docs/docs/tutorials/two-factor-authentication.md

 SFTPGo can use 2FA for `HTTP`, `SSH` (SFTP, SCP) and `FTP` protocols.

+:information_source: Each passcode is accepted only once, as required by [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238){:target="_blank"}.
+Used-passcode tracking is scoped to a single node: when running multiple nodes behind a load balancer, configure sticky sessions to preserve this guarantee.

 ## Enable 2FA for admins

 Each admin can view/change his/her two-factor authentication by selecting the `Two-Factor Auth` link from the top-right web UI menu.